ChrisSimmons/scripts/README.md

 curl -s https://raw.githubusercontent.com/ChrisSimmons/system-bootstrapping/main/hello-world.sh | bash
 ```

+## Idempotency

+An important tenet for these scripts is that they are idempotent.
+Feel secure knowing you can run these over and over.
+The only call-out here is the SSH key generation (`generate-ssh-key.sh`).
+In this case it is left to an interactive choice of whether to overwrite the current key or not.
+Overwriting or not overwriting and the consequences thereof are left up to the caller.

 ## QUICK BOOTSTRAP

 In most cases, you'll use this repo to bootstrap your login on a machine once.
 The full/all-in-one script for this is `full-bootstrap.sh`.
 Run it like so: